Jobs-to-be-done (or Jobs-theory) is a framework for understanding why people do what they do.

-Jobs-to-be-done is a theory.
-A set of assumptions or propositions that attempts to provide a plausible or rational explanation of the cause-and-effect relationships within the world around us.
+Jobs-to-be-done is a set of assumptions or propositions that attempts to provide a plausible or rational explanation of the cause-and-effect relationships within the world around us.

 In this case, it’s a model for how and why we think people behave the way they do, in relation to choosing (or not) different solutions.
 The theory suggests that if we understand what people want and need in the context within which these needs arise, we can design better solutions.

 It falls short of being a methodology or a method.
 It isn't a research strategy or the means or modes of data collection.
 This has been a source of frustration for many who have been sold on the principles of JTBD but left directionless.

 So how might we actually go about understanding a customer’s JTBD?